-Record-a-Call (F24)-Release 3.0 or Later
+Record-a-Call (F24)

-Use this feature to record an active conversation in the PARTNER MAIL VS (PMVS) mailbox.
-Record-a-Call (F24) applies to systems that have PMVS Release 5.0 or later equipped with four ports, and an MLS or PARTNER system telephone.
+Use this feature to record an active conversation in the PARTNER Messaging or PARTNER MAIL VS (PMVS) mailbox.
+Record-a-Call (F24) applies to systems that have a PARTNER Messaging system or a PMVS Release 5.0 or later system equipped with four ports or six ports and an MLS or PARTNER system telephone.
 This feature is not available on tip/ring telephones.
-The Record-a-Call (F24) feature is also available with PARTNER Messaging.
-You must enable the Record-a-Call feature for the mailbox, which is programmed through the PARTNER Messaging software, and also program a button on the telephone for that extension using Record-a-Call (F24).
-For more information about PARTNER Messaging programming, see the PARTNER Messaging System Manager's Quick Reference.
+You must enable the Record-a-Call feature for the mailbox, which is programmed through the messaging system, and also program a button on the telephone for that extension using Record-a-Call (F24).
+For more information about PARTNER Messaging programming, refer to the PARTNER Messaging System Manager's Quick Reference.
+For more information about PMVS programming, refer to the PARTNER MAIL VS Installation and Programming Guide.

-WARNING:
+⚠ WARNING: